-Germany set to open its first liberal mosque in Berlin
+Germany opens its first liberal mosque in Berlin

 The mosque is named Ibn-Rushd-Goethe-Mosque, combining the names of medieval Andalusian philosopher Ibn Rushd and German writer Johann Wolfgang Goethe.
 It is located on a busy shopping street in the immigrant neighborhood of Moabit, which is dotted with Indian and Vietnamese restaurants and Middle Eastern cafes.

-Visitors looking for a minaret or trying to follow the call of the muezzin will be searching in vain.
-The mosque occupies a big room on the third floor of an old Lutheran church.
+Visitors looking for a minaret or trying to follow the call of the muezzin will search in vain.
+For now, the mosque occupies a big room on the third floor of an old red brick Lutheran church.

 “To get started, we’ve rented this room for one year,” Ates said.